AnalystDhiren/Hypothesis-testing-Z-test-Permutations/README.md

 🏅 I am studying as well as working on Data Science projects from IIT Madaras.

-🎓 I have completed my Emgineering from Mumbai University & MBA from (Cardiff University) London.
+🎓 I have completed my Engineering from Mumbai University & MBA from (Cardiff University) London.

 ⏳ I am constantly learning and keep myself updated with the latest technologies in Data Analytics, ML & AI.